mikestefanello/pagoda/README.md

 ### Data

-The `Data` field on the `Page` is of type `interface{}` and is what allows your route to pass whatever it requires to the templates, alongside the `Page` itself.
+The `Data` field on the `Page` is of type `any` and is what allows your route to pass whatever it requires to the templates, alongside the `Page` itself.

 ### Forms

-The `Form` field on the `Page` is similar to the `Data` field in that it's an `interface{}` type but it's meant to store a struct that represents a form being rendered on the page.
+The `Form` field on the `Page` is similar to the `Data` field in that it's an `any` type but it's meant to store a struct that represents a form being rendered on the page.

 An example of this pattern is: